maaz1m/object-detection-evaluation/README.md

 # Object Detection Evaluation

-Evaluating the results of object detection models in an onerous task, with several metrics such as Mean Average Precision and Average Recall requiring computation.
-This repo packages the COCO evaluation metrics by Tensorflow Object Detection API into a usable Python program.
+This repo packages the COCO evaluation metrics by Tensorflow Object Detection API into an easily usable Python program.
+It calculates metrics such as mean Average Precision (mAP) and recall with ease.

 ## Ground truths
 The ground truth folder contains text files, one for each image.
 Each line in a text file is of the format: